 Hosting with Bluehost

-Joomla also requires you to self-host your website.
+Joomla also requires you to self-host your website, which technically pushes it a little away from being a completely free blogging site.
 I highly recommend using Bluehost for your Joomla hosting as well.
-Bluehost currently hosts over 85,000 Joomla sites, and it gives you a 1-click installation option immediately after signing up.
+Bluehost currently hosts over 85,000 Joomla sites, and it gives you a 1-click installation option immediately after signing up—but you can check out my compilation of 25 honest Bluehost reviews and make that decision for yourself.

 Examples of Websites Created on Joomla